-The 550th birth anniversary of Guru Nanak Dev Ji falls on 12th November, 2019 will be celebrated across globe with great devotion and love.
+The 550th birth anniversary of Guru Nanak Dev Ji falls on 12th November 2019 will be celebrated across the globe with great devotion and love.
 550 Prakash Purab or Parv/Utsav commemorates five decades of love, affection, unity, and devotion for Sikh’s beloved guru Baba Nanak.
 To celebrate the joy of witnessing this auspicious moment, I am sharing the 6 most famous teachings of Guru Nanak Dev Ji for all of you.

-Teachings of Guru Nanak Dev Ji
+Life and Teachings of Guru Nanak Dev Ji

 1. One Supreme Reality – Ek Onkar ੴ